By Christopher Tack |

 Clinical Specialist Physiotherapist

 Plant sterols are nature’s anti-cholesterol.
-They are a fascinating compound found in plants which have an amazing role in the management of the bad cholesterol which can lead to heart disease.
+They are a fascinating compound found in plants which have an amazing role in the management of the bad cholesterol.
 They occur naturally in many foods and are often added to foods to make them healthier (such as margarine, orange juice and cereals).

 Read on to learn what plant sterols are, how they can assist your cholesterol levels and how best you can get them to become part of your diet.

 What Are Plant Sterols?

 Plant sterols, or phytosterols, are plant-based alcohol compounds.
 There are approximately 40 different plant sterols identified (1), with greater than 200 forms and related compounds found in plant and marine life (2).